 How To Sew A Blouse:

-Before we can really begin, we’ll need to create your pattern.
-To do this, grab one of your old tank tops that fits well and lay it out on your butcher paper.
+Before we can really begin, we’ll need to create your free sewing pattern.
+To do this, the first thing you need to do is grab one of your old tank tops that fits well and lay it out on your butcher paper.

-Tip: I like to use butcher paper when I’m creating patterns because it comes in a massive roll, costs less than regular pattern paper, and you can even pick it up at the Home Depot in a massive roll.
+Tip: It’s a good idea to use butcher paper when I’m creating a paper pattern because it comes in a massive roll, costs less than regular pattern paper, and you can even pick it up at the Home Depot in a massive roll.

 Trace a line using a pencil around your tank top.
 Then, measure and mark a new line a few inches out from that so your dress pattern is about 2″ wider than your tank top.
 This allows for seam allowance and to accommodate the stretch your tank top likely has.

 Cut out your new DIY tunic dress pattern and lay it out on your piece of lining.
-Fold the lining and place the center front of the pattern along the fold line so once it’s cut, you’ll have one symmetrical piece of fabric.
+Fold the lining and place the center front of the pattern along the fold line so once it’s cut, you’ll have one symmetrical piece of fabric for your front bodice piece.
 Cut another, longer piece of your floral fabric as well.
 I made my floral piece as long as my fabric allowed but use your own preference.

-Now it’s time to sew the side seams together.
+Now he next step is to sew the side seam together.

 Place the lining inside your floral printed exterior and lay right-sides-together.
-Pin into place along the neckline and armholes.
+Pin into place along the neckline and armhole curves.

-Now it’s time to finish off your DIY tunic dress!
-Add an invisible zipper, hem the raw edges around the bottom, and sew the shoulder seams together.
+Now it’s time to finish off your first tunic style of blouse DIY!
+Add an invisible zipper, hem the raw edges around the bottom edge, and sew the shoulder seam together.

 Now it’s time to try it on and let me know how it turned out!

-This DIY Tunic is sooo comfortable and I plan on styling it with distressed jeans and some 70’s sunglasses for this summer’s farmer’s markets.
+This beautiful blouse is sooo comfortable and I plan on styling it with distressed skinny jeans and some 70’s sunglasses for this summer’s farmer’s markets.

 Other Tutorials You May Like: